Admission to Degree Program

 Music 294, 296, 298 – To be taken all together in 4th semester

 Begin the private lesson requirement, as specified by the degree program requirements, in the first semester and continue taking private lessons each semester until the requirement is fulfilled.

 Begin the ensemble requirements, as specified by the degree program requirements and directed by the student's studio teacher, in the first semester and continue each semester until the requirement is fulfilled.

 Failure to follow the requirements listed above may result in dismissal from the degree program.

-Admission applications to the School of Music must be received by November 15 for contemporary vocalists; December 1 for pianists, violinists, and classical vocalists; and January 15 for all other applicants.
+Admission applications to the School of Music must be received by December 1.

 All entering students (including transfer students) must pass a performance audition on their major instrument (or voice).
 Live auditions are held on the last Saturday of January.
-Students who cannot attend the live audition must submit an audio or video recording for consideration; these recordings must be received by January 15.
-See the School of Music office (C-550 HFAC) for further details regarding the audition process and requirements or call (801) 422-8903.
+Students who cannot attend the live audition and wish to be considered must submit a video recording, which must be received by the School of Music by the last Saturday in January.
+For further details, see the School of Music website (https://music.byu.edu).

 - All students who do not have a keyboard emphasis (piano or organ) must complete the piano proficiency requirement by the end of the sophomore year.
 Students may fulfill this requirement by (a) taking Music 221 and/or Music 222, or (b) taking the Piano Proficiency Exam.
-(See the online School of Music Undergraduate Handbook for more details.)
+For more information, see https://music.byu.edu/more-resources/.